KatarzynaBanach/Static-Code-Analyzer/README.md

 - python
 - libraries: **_ast, re, argparse, pathlib_**

 Created while doing a course 'Python Core' on hyperskill.org, based on general schema and guidelines provided by course author (but solutions designed on my own).
-During this challenging got familiar with ast and pathlib library, and mastered my re library skills.
+During this challenge I got familiar with ast and pathlib library, and mastered my re library skills.